 If you do need something to fill the gap, you could cut a piece of plexiglass or plywood to size.

 The portable air conditioners in our test had window kits ranging from 93cm to 197cm (although one didn't include a window kit).
-To see whether a portable air conditioner is supplied with a window kit long enough for your window, see our portable air conditioner reviews.
+Check our reviews before you buy to find out whether a portable air conditioner is supplied with a window kit long enough for your window.

 Only one model we tested included a window kit for hinged windows, but you can buy after-market kits online.